 That is why it is suggested that we clean first the aluminum foil before tossing it into the recycling bin to avoid contaminating other recyclables.

-And it’s also suggested that we make a big ball of aluminum foil (about 2 inches in diameter) before finally throwing it to the bin because smaller balls of aluminum foil might just get caught in the machinery during the recycling process.
+And it’s also suggested that we make a big ball of aluminum foil (about 2 inches in diameter) before finally throwing it into the bin because smaller balls of aluminum foil might just get caught in the machinery during the recycling process.

 Arggg, I am so guilty of this!
 I just throw the aluminum foil even if it’s very dirty and without making a bigger ball, neither. 🙁